 The film tells the true story of Desmond T. Doss, the conscientious objector who won the Medal of Honor for his incredible bravery and regard for his fellow soldiers.
 We begin to follow his life, his childhood and how this shaped his views, we see his tribulations after enlisting in the US Army and trying to become a medic.

 The film, directed by Mel Gibson, was the winner of three Academy Awards and was nominated for Best Picture.
-Not only it has some fantastic war sequences but also counts with a thrilling performance by Andrew Garfield.
+Not only does it have some fantastic war sequences, but it also counts a thrilling performance by Andrew Garfield.
 An unexpected and unknown true story for those interested in war films.

 11. Apollo 13 (1995)

 “Apollo 13” is based on the true story of the 13th Apollo mission bound for the moon.
-In 1970 astronauts Lovell, Haise and Swigert fly in the Apollo 13 to the moon.
+In 1970, astronauts Lovell, Haise, and Swigert flew Apollo 13 to the moon.
 However, things go very wrong, and prospects of a safe return disappear.
 This is a perfect film for space lovers.
 Besides having an amazing story, it also has great acting, skillful direction, and plenty of tasteful humor.
 Furthermore, the special effects are great, as is the soundtrack.
 Directed by Ron Howard, the movie stars Tom Hanks, Kevin Bacon and Bill Paxton.
 It won two Academy Awards.

 10. Good Night, and Good Luck.
 (2005)